 Score the most points at the end of the game by creating the most sumptuous arboretum.

-Distributing The Cards
+Distribute The Cards

 Draw 2 Cards

-Discard A Card
+Discard 1 Card

 End of the Game

-Gaining The Right To Score Paths
+Gaining the Right to Score Paths

-Scoring the paths
+Scoring the Paths

 - Score 1 point for each card in the path.